 - officer observations

-- what a regulated party has to do to be compliant with legislation
+- what a work site party has to do to be compliant with legislation

 - the date compliance has to be achieved by

-Contact reports must be posted at a work site until all orders in the contact report are complied.
+Contact reports must be posted at a work site until all orders in the contact report are complied with.